-If your dog is bleeding profusely or injured badly try to gently pick him/her up and slide him onto a flat board, being very careful.
-Drive your dog to an emergency veterinary hospital (you might be tempted to speed but keep it safe)
+If your dog is bleeding profusely or injured badly, try to gently pick them up and slide them onto a flat board, being very careful.
+Drive your dog to an emergency veterinary hospital (you might be tempted to speed but keep it safe).

 Don't feel bad if your dog is behaving strangely towards you.
-Your dog had just suffered a traumatic event, and his/her behavior may be affected.
+Your dog had just suffered a traumatic event, and their behavior may be affected.

 Symptoms of Shock in a Dog

 Karma was suffering from shock after she got hit, and if not treated, she could have died.
 Here are some of the symptoms of shock in a dog that you need to look out for:

 - Pale mucous membranes (inside of the gums, mouth, eyes, etc.)

 - Tangible loss of heat to the extremities, particularly the ears.